1863–1875 cholera pandemic: Cholera outbreaks associated with the Austro-Prussian War

 The pandemic reached Northern Africa in 1865 and spread to sub-Saharan Africa, killing 70,000 in Zanzibar in 1869–70.
 Cholera claimed 90,000 lives in Russia in 1866.
 The epidemic of cholera that spread with the Austro-Prussian War (1866) is estimated to have taken 165,000 lives in the Austrian Empire (including 30,000 in Hungary), 30,000 in Belgium, and 20,000 in the Netherlands.

 Localized epidemic in the East End of London

-In June 1866, a localized epidemic in the East End of London claimed 5,596 lives, just as the city was completing construction of its major sewage and water treatment systems; the East End section was not quite complete.
-It was also caused by the city's overcrowding in the East End, which helped the disease to spread more quickly in the area.
+In June 1866, a localized epidemic in the East End of London claimed 5,596 lives, just as the city was completing construction of its major sewerage and water-treatment systems; the East End section was not quite complete.
+It was also caused by the city's overcrowding in the East End, which facilitated the spread of the disease there.
 Epidemiologist William Farr identified the East London Water Company as the source of the contamination.
 Farr made use of prior work by John Snow and others, pointing to contaminated drinking water as the likely cause of cholera in an 1854 outbreak.
 In the same year, the use of contaminated canal water in local water works caused a minor outbreak at Ystalyfera in South Wales.
 Workers associated with the company, and their families, were most affected, and 119 died.